 1. INTRODUCTION

 Food gives nutrition and energy besides satisfaction and improvement in physical and mental development to grow the humans.
 In the last ten years consumer demands in the field of food production have changed considerably.
 Consumers believe that foods contribute directly to their health.
 Today foods are not intended to only satisfy hunger and to provide mandatory nutrients for humans but also to retain nutrition-related diseases and improve physical and mental well-being (Takachi et al., 2008).
+No need for short paragraph here.

 Pumpkins (Cucurbita moschata) are extensively grown in tropical and subtropical countries where it traditionally consumed as freshly boiled and steamed or as a processed food items such as soup or curry.
 Pumpkin is high in β-carotene, which gives its yellow or orange color (Bhaskarachary et al., 2008). β-carotene in plants that have pleasant yellow-orange color is a major source of vitamin A (Lee, 1983; Das and Banerjee, 2013).
+You can insert the first paragraph here

-Utilization of foods containing carotene helps in retention of eye disorders, cancer and skin diseases.
-The base material used for the preparation of bakery and confectionary products i.e. wheat flour contains a slight amount of β-carotene which is considered as precursor of vitamin A which is available in variety of fruits and vegetables (Tee and Lim, 1991; Olson, 1989).
+Utilization of foods containing carotene helps in retention of eye disorders, cancer, and skin diseases.
+The base material used for the preparation of bakery and confectionary products is wheat flour.
+Wheat flour contains a slight amount of β-carotene which is a precursor of vitamin A, available in variety of fruits and vegetables (Tee and Lim, 1991; Olson, 1989).
 Pumpkin powder can be use as the concentrated source of β-carotene in bakery and confectionary products.
-Pumpkin flour also rich in various phytochemical which are very nutritious to us.
-This flour can be used due to its flavor, sweetness, deep yellow-orange color and significant amount of dietary fiber.
+Pumpkin flour is also rich in various phytochemicals and can be used due to its flavor, sweetness, deep yellow-orange color, and significant amount of dietary fiber.
+Remove this paragraph no short paragraph!

-Pumpkin can be clarified in to flour which has a longer shelf life.
-Pumpkin flour is used because of its highly advisable flavour, sweetness and deep yellow colour.
-It has been described to be used to addition cereal flours in bakery products (Mervet Ebrahim El- Demery, 2011).
+Pumpkin can be refined in to flour which has a longer shelf life. repeatition.
+The statement has been made above.
+It has been described to be an addition to cereal flours in bakery products (Mervet Ebrahim El- Demery, 2011).
 Pumpkin flour is presently the main processed product from pumpkin fruit because it can be simply stored for a long time and easily used in the manufacturing of formulated foods.
 The incorporation of pumpkin flour enhances nutrient content of several food products and upgrade their flavour (Judita et al., 2014).

 Pumpkin seeds are also a superior source of fibre.
 They contain 31.48% crude fibre (Nyam et al., 2013).
-Fibre attending in pumpkin seeds can stop constipation, diabetes, prolong intestinal transit time, lower cholesterol level and give satiety.
-Pumpkin seed flour is a valuable by-product gets after the removal of oil from pumpkin seed that is rich in fibre and helpful in maintaining intestinal role and gives satiety that is advantageous for fatty people to control the body weight.
-Another advantage of pumpkin seeds flour is that it is gluten-free, so it can be suggest to the patients suffering from gluten intolerance or celiac disease (Patel, 2013).
+Fibre in pumpkin seeds can stop constipation, diabetes, prolong intestinal transit time, lower cholesterol level, and give satiety.
+Pumpkin seeds flour is a valuable by-product obtained after the removal of oil from pumpkin seeds.
+It is rich in fibre and helpful in maintaining intestinal role and gives satiety that is advantageous for fatty people to control the body weight.
+Another advantage of pumpkin seeds flour is that it is gluten-free, thus a a good recommendation to patients suffering from gluten intolerance or celiac disease (Patel, 2013).

-Cookies are examined as snacks for people of all age categories.
-They must be allowable to masses other than having high nutritional quality.
+Cookies are snacks for people of all age categories. recast this statement or remove.
 Cookies are small, flat, baked treat, normally holding fat, flour, eggs and sugar.
 The major difference of the pumpkin cookies is lessening quantity of liquid used in the dough preparation (Shakuntala and Shadaksharaswamy, 2007).
+Please conclude your problem statement here

 2. MATERIALS AND METHODS

+State the type of study here.
+Is it experimental or what?

+Where and how did you obtain your materials?
+Who identified your crops as it is the case here, you need to be specific.